broisnischal/prisma-type-generator/README.md

 const user: TUser = { id: "1", name: "John" };
 ```

-**Use Case:** Legacy TypeScript projects that rely on global types or when you want to avoid import statements.

 ---

 ### `include`

-**What it does:** Generates types only for the specified models (comma-separated list).
+Generates types only for the specified models (comma-separated list).
+Selective type generation.
+Make sure to select the referential enums, models as well.

-**When to use:** Selective type generation, frontend-only types, microservices with shared schemas, or reducing bundle size.

-**Why use it:** Smaller output, faster generation, and focused types - only generate what you need.

 **Example:**